chrisleekr/binance-trading-bot/README.md

 ## Latest changes

+### Support manual trade

+The bot is now supporting manual trade per symbol.
+It will automatically re-calculate the last buy price if exists.

 ### Support all symbols

 The bot is now supporting all symbols such as ETHBTC, XRPBTC.
 As a result, the maximum purchase amount configuration has been updated in the global